arenaxr/arena-py/README.md

 Draw objects in the ARENA using Python.

 ## Documentation
 The ARENA Python library user guide and tutorials: [ARENA Documentation: Python](https://conix-center.github.io/ARENA/content/python/).
+For version 0.1.0, see [docs](./docs).

 ## Setup
 Install package using pip: